 In general, there is not much circular economy momentum visible when analyzing current legislation in GCC countries.
 As the legislative frameworks in the Arabian Gulf countries are different than those of Western countries, issues such as recycling and environmental protection are not among the state priorities.

 Among the GCC countries, UAE has the most ambitious plans.
-Their Vision 2021 includes ambitious targets on the treatment of waste, the development of renewable energy and water recycling, which are all policies to support a transition towards a more circular economy.
+Their Circular Economy Policy 2031 includes ambitious targets on the treatment of waste, the development of renewable energy and water recycling, which are all policies to support a transition towards a more circular economy.
 Furthermore, the emirate of Dubai aims to increase recycling rates and attain 75 percent waste diversion from landfills by 2021, which is an ambitious goal.

 It is no coincidence that the focus of UAE’s 2021 vision targets waste.
 Circular economy strategies employed in many emerging and also in developing countries nowadays are falling under the category of waste management.
 This is mainly due to two reasons: waste is first of all an apparent and tangible problem, and secondly it requires substantial investment in infrastructure and personnel.